dask/dask/docs/source/optimize.rst

        return new_dsk

-You can then register this optimization class against whichever collection type you prefer and it will be used instead of the default scheme.
+You can then register this optimization class against whichever collection type you prefer and it will be used instead of the default scheme:

 .. code-block:: python